By attending the 2020 American College of Allergy, Asthma and Immunology (ACAAI) Annual Meeting, media attendees can:

-- Listen live to scientific presentations and keynotes.
+Listen live to scientific presentations and keynotes

-The American College of Allergy, Asthma and Immunology (ACAAI) is pleased to welcome the media to our Annual Scientific Meeting, “New Frontiers: Advocating for Patients, Practices and Research” The meeting will take place on November 7 – 11, 2019 at the George R. Brown Convention Center in Houston, TX.
+The American College of Allergy, Asthma and Immunology is pleased to welcome the media to our 2020 Annual Scientific Meeting, “The Changing Practice Landscape: Rising to the Challenge.”
+The meeting will take place virtually on a cutting-edge platform allowing attendees to join program events with presenters and researchers and attend sessions.
 Our annual meeting is a recognized forum for peer-reviewed presentations of new research by allergists and allied scientists from around the world.
-It provides plenty of news opportunities for press registrants, including:
+This year’s virtual meeting will be no different and will provide plenty of news opportunities for press registrants, including:

-- Oral and poster.
+Oral and poster sessions

-- Medically challenging cases.
+Medically challenging cases

-Journalists are invited to report on the latest developments in the treatment of allergies, asthma and immunologic disorders — conditions that affect an estimated 50 million Americans.
+Journalists are invited to report on the latest developments in the treatment of allergies, asthma, and immunologic disorders — conditions that affect an estimated 50 million Americans.

 ACAAI does not issue media credentials to the following: a publication's advertising, marketing, public relations or sales representatives; publishers, editors or reporters from manufacturers; "house organs" or promotional publications; public relations staff of exhibitors or educational institutions; writers creating analyses or reports sold as a commodity to customers; or other individuals who are not actually reporting on the meeting.